Scarabaeus1031/NEXAH/RESEARCH/APPLIED_CASES/COMPARISONS/lorenz_vs_roessler_vs_halvorsen.md

 # 🔁 Structural Pipeline

-All systems are analyzed using the same extraction process:
+All systems are analyzed using a consistent extraction process:

 ```text
 Dynamics → Density → Structure → Sheets → Transitions → Topology
 ```

-This induces a hybrid representation:
+This induces a hybrid system representation:

 ```text
 continuous field  +  discrete structure